sfi0zy/street-monochrome/README.md

 ## Usage

-These styles are designed to be applied in the **display-referred** workflow after the default workflow modules (after the base curve).
+These styles were created for the darktable v4.
+Although they include all sorts of modules, they are designed to be applied in the **display-referred** workflow after the default workflow modules (after the base curve).
+Because of that most of the styles can be used with the JPG files as well as RAW files.

-*You can change the default workflow in the `settings > processing > auto apply pixel workflow defaults > display referred (legacy)`.*
+*Tip: You can change the default workflow in the `settings > processing > auto apply pixel workflow defaults > display referred (legacy)`.*

 ### Step 0.
 RAW.

 The styles in the first step are related to the RAW files.

-These styles include every module that can't be saved as LUT - `demosaic`, `denoise`, `raw chromatic aberrations`, `contrast equalizer` and `sharpen`.
+These styles include modules that can't be saved as LUT - `demosaic`, `denoise`, `raw chromatic aberrations`, `contrast equalizer` and `sharpen`.
 One of them should be used as the base.
 They don't change the overall look of the images that much, but they can help with the texture.
 If your camera requires any special preparations - consider changing them.
 If you want to just get the look, but not to play with anything else - you can just skip this first step.

 #### 0 (base)